This article has been updated as at 1 February 2021.

 Whether claimed as tax relief by an employee or reimbursed tax-free by an employer, the items to be considered are those that are genuinely required or have increased due to the need to work from home.
 These can include items such as the heating or lighting required in the area in which an individual works within the home as well as additional insurance, metered water and in some cases, internet access charges.
 It is important to remember that costs that would remain the same regardless of an individual’s working arrangements, such as council tax or mortgage payments, would not be considered expenses incurred in working from home, and cannot be reimbursed.

 However, a more stringent test is applied to tax relief requested by employees than to tax-free reimbursements by an employer.
 In order for the expense to be tax deductible by an employee, any expenses incurred must be “wholly, exclusively and necessarily” incurred in the performance of their duties.
-In practice, similar items (with the exception of insurance) are likely to be deductible, however HMRC does apply this test restrictively which means it is a harder test to meet than that that provided for employers to reimburse expenses.
+Although, similar items are likely to be deductible, there are many (such as insurance) that may not be included.

 What about IT equipment?